navkar/kafka-setup/README.md

 ## Step 1.1 Download JDK tar file

-The version is JDK 8u 131 and the file is 'jdk-8u131-linux-x64.tar.gz' Assuming that the tar file is located in Downloads directory
+The version is JDK 8u 131 and the file is 'jdk-8u131-linux-x64.tar.gz'.

+Assuming that the tar file is located in `Downloads` directory

 ```bash
 navkar$ cd ~/Downloads